Big Brother All Stars 2014: Katerina

-Nikolay
+Niki

-Nikolay Parvanov "Niki Kitaetsa" was the first officially confirmed Housemate on November 14.
+Niki Kitaetsa (born Nikolay Parvanov) was the first officially confirmed Housemate on November 14.
 He was a contestant from VIP Brother 2 where he entered together with his former husband Azis at that time and finished on third place.
 He is currently heterosexually married with a child and wants to clear his homosexual past.
 He entered the house on Day 1 and finished fifth in the finale on Day 27.

 Petya

 Petya Buyuklieva was a contestant from Musical Academy.
 She enterthe house on Day 1 and was the fourth evicted on Day 22.

 Plamena

 Plamena Petrova was a contestant from Music Idol 2.
 She entered the house on Day 1 and was the third evicted on Day 20.

 Todor

 Todor Slavkov was a contestant from VIP Brother 3, where he finished third, and X Millionaire Looking for Wife, where he had the role of the millionaire.
 He entered the house on Day 1 and became a winner on Day 27.